 Who was the person who went out deeper to introduce you to Jesus?

-WRESTLING WITH THE WORD:
+Wrestling with the Word

 Read Luke 5:1-11.

 What strikes you about this passage?

 Jesus asking the disciples to go deeper into the water was an unreasonable request.
 As fisherman, Simon would have known that the fish were closer to the shore.
 How do you think they felt when Jesus asked them to go deeper?